 Recognize that it will take effort to load a project’s requirements into the database, define attributes and traceability links, keep the database’s contents current, define access groups and their privileges, and train users.
 Management must allocate the resources needed for these operations.
 Commit to actually using your RM tool instead of letting it sit idle.

 As the use of a requirements management tool becomes ingrained in your culture, project stakeholders will begin to regard requirements as life cycle assets, just as they do code.
-The team will discover ways to use the tool to speed up the process of documenting requirements, communicating them, and managing changes to them.
-Remember: even the best tool can’t compensate for an ineffective requirements development process.
-The tool won’t help you scope your project, identify users, talk to the right users, elicit the right requirements, or write good requirements.
-And it doesn’t matter how well you manage poor requirements.
+The team will discover ways to use the tool to speed up the process of documenting requirements, communicating them and managing changes to them.
+Remember, even the best tool can’t compensate for an ineffective requirements development process.
+The tool won’t help you scope your project, identify users, talk to the right users, elicit the right requirements or write good requirements.
+If your requirements are of poor quality, it doesn’t matter how well you manage them.